Visual Informative Part Attention Framework for Transformer-based Referring Image Segmentation

 🔥 Highlights

-2. We present a visual expression generator (VEG) module, which retrieves informative visual tokens via local-global linguistic cues and refines them for mitigating the distraction by noise information and sharing the visual attributes.
+2. We present a visual expression generator module, which retrieves informative visual tokens via local-global linguistic cues and refines them for mitigating the distraction by noise information and sharing the visual attributes.
 This module enables visual expression to consider comprehensive contexts and capture semantic visual contexts for fine-grained segmentation.

 Overview Framework